jorgemanrubia/lazy_columns/README.md

 This plugin does two things:

-- Modify the [default scope](http://apidock.com/rails/ActiveRecord/Base/default_scope/class) of the model so that it fetches all the attributes but the excluded ones.
+- Modify the [default scope](http://apidock.com/rails/ActiveRecord/Base/default_scope/class) of the model so that it fetches all the attributes except the marked as lazy.
 - Define an accessor method per lazy attribute that will reload the corresponding column under demand.

 ### Eager loading of attributes defined as lazy

-The first time you try to access a lazy attribute a new database query will be triggered to load it.
+The first time you access a lazy attribute a new database query will be executed to load it.
 If you are going to operate on a number of objects and want to have the lazy attributes eagerly loaded use Active Record `.select()` in the initial query.
 For example:

 ```ruby
 Action.select(:comments).all